jcolomb/HCS_analysis/README.md

 This repository was developed using Rstudio and has many dependencies.

+---

+![Preview of the shiny GUI.
+On the left panel, the user chooses variables: project to analyse, behaviour categorisation to use, whether to recreate the minute summary file from the raw data, whether a machine learning analysis should be performed, and the number of permutations to perform (if a machine learning analysis is performed).
+The user can choose which time windows to incorporate in the analysis.
+Pushing the “Perform multidimensional analysis button” starts analysis and produces the report.
+By switching to the summary_reports tab, one can also produce a time series representation of each behaviour category.
+](paperfigure/shinyview.png)

 # Installation

 Clone or download this repository.
 Run `source(analysis/Installation_Rpackages.R)` to install dependencies.